ilanashaffer/Password-Generator/README.md

 1. Select desired password length (must be between 8 and 128 characters)
 2. Select the character types used to generate the password
 3. Click the "Generate Password" button
-4. Click the "Copy to clipboard" button to copy the password
+4. Click the "Copy to Clipboard" button to copy the password

 Project files: